pselodux/Bounce/README.md

 Click in the space to generate a randomly moving ball that will bounce off the lines and the sides of the screen.
 When the ball bounces on a line, its position on the line will correspond to a note.

 ### Features to come
-* A way to move and add/remove the lines
+* Move and add/remove lines
+* Parameters for gravity, inertia etc.
+* Control over ball's initial speed (ie. pull back and release to launch)
-* A way to remove each ball so things don't get too crowded
+* Remove each ball so things don't get too crowded